nomad/cola/README.md

 Check out [the docs][docs] to learn about cola's API, or [this blog post][cola] for a deeper dive into its design and implementation.

-# A note on the crate's naming choices
+# A note on the crate's naming scheme

 cola's `package.name` is `cola-crdt`, while its `lib.name` is simply `cola`.
 This is because the package name has to be unique in order to be published to